Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 You want to make sure that they're eating a balanced diet, a fair diet.

-And if they're not an active dog, make sure their food is reflective of an inactive dog, and then get them out there.
+And if they're not an active dog, make sure their food is reflective of an inactive dog and then get them out there.

-Throw that ball, get him running.
+Throw that ball, get them running.

 First lady said it was important to worry about every member of the family.

-I'm I'm not I'm I'm not making this up.
+I'm not making this up.

-Here's Joan in uh Georgia.
+Here's Joan in Georgia.

 Joan, great to have you on the program.